Hopefully of some service

 the more interesting ones

 Rather than wear gloves and HMDs, immobilize a person and measure the forces they apply to an exoskeleton to move their body in a virtual world.
 Allows for zero latency as well as inertial mass, haptics, and full body locomotion.
+And it was a frightening-looking machine that we called 'the rig'.

 Distributing simulation of a virtual world across tiled servers so you could make a really big space.
 Still hasn't been replicated broadly in gaming.

 Back in the days of modems, at RealNetworks, we were trying different ideas to better measure how bad your connection was.
+This was the idea that if you send two packets at exactly the same time (from a server), you could learn about the speed of the network by looking at the time delay between when they were received.